-In Leon County "any animal which continuously barks, howls or otherwise disturbs the peace" is defined as being a nuisance animal.
+In Leon County, "any animal which continuously barks, howls, or otherwise disturbs the peace" is defined as being a nuisance animal.
 Some areas may not consider barking a nuisance unless it occurs within a specific time frame, but others have rules prohibiting this behavior regardless of the time of day.

-Nuisance barking is typically an issue dealt with by your county's animal control department, though some areas require complaints be made through the sheriff's department during the hours when animal control is not open.
+Nuisance barking is typically an issue dealt with by your county's animal control department, though some areas require complaints to be made through the sheriff's department during the hours when animal control is not open.
 Most animal control departments suggest that individuals who are being bothered by a nuisance pet first try handling the issue by speaking directly to the owner of the animal.
 If speaking to the owner fails to bring the desired results, the person who is being bothered by the barking can file an official complaint with animal control.

 If the owner does not comply with animal control's first request, they may be issued a citation, face an official fine or even have their animal taken away.
 Jail time is unlikely to occur unless the pet owner fails to pay the fines or refuses to show up for court when they have been ordered to do so.
-The specific cost of the fines vary depending on your location within Florida.
+The specific cost of the fines varies depending on your location within Florida.
 In Pinellas County, for example, the fine is $143, as of 2021.

-Solving the Problem
+Solving the problem

 Santa Rosa County Animal Services recommends using proper training and regular interaction to prevent nuisance barking from occurring.
 If your dog's barking is becoming a nuisance, you need to figure out what is prompting his frequent barking and work with a dog trainer to help eliminate the behaviors.
 In severe cases, you may have to resort to housing your barking dog in an area where your neighbors cannot hear him.